jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We think good politics means supporting _one_ ideology and wrongfully think our government, paychecks, and happiness are governed by its rulebook.
 But like in fighting, learning one ideology is not enough to bring prosperity.

 Today's ideological teachers, pundits, and commentarors are not philosophers pondering how best to relieve the pains of our entire body politic.
-They are salesman pushing their chosen techniques and tools telling us a white coat and colossal bulk are good attributes to have in the Artic.
+They are salesman pushing their chosen techniques and tools without even knowing what fight we're in.

 <!-- ![Ant Death Spiral](/assets/problem-solving-philosophy.png) -->
 _Ant Death Spiral.
 Image Needed._

 Thus, our ideologues are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their Industrial Age techniques improve the economy single handedly.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Like the polar bears are finding out, lifeforms must evolve to overcome problems.

-To solve our pains with Internet Age requires us to stop being so loyal to a single ideology and it's limited tools and techniques.
+To solve our pains with Internet Age technnology requires we stop being so loyal to a single ideology and it's limited tools and techniques.

 As of now, we listen to ideological salesman contort our worldview with simple observations that justify their sales pitch.
 If people quit their jobs en masse, they _all_ must be lazy say Conservatives.
 Or if lots of people rob stores, they _all_ must be hungry say Progressives.
-As bad bosses continue to lose workers, lots of true robbers run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".
+As bad bosses continue to lose workers, lots of true criminals run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".

 That's why I wrote _Techvolution_.
 It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature.
 You should only be loyal to the rules, techniques, and tools that solve your current real life problems.
-Because Nature is a street fight for the polar bear, martial artists, and you.
+Because Nature is a street fight for polar bears, martial artists, and you.

 If we could teach evolution to polar bears, they'd have an easier time adapting to their new envionment.
 When fighters did embrace evolution, they improved their powers very quickly.
 When we embrace evolution in our politics, our body politic will have the freedom of mind to mix and match tools and techniques to overcome any economic problem.
 Be it dreadfully unproductive jobs, worsening climate change, or debilitating government bureaucracy.

-Techvolution teaches mixed-ideological politics.
+You could describe Techvolution as mixed-ideological politics.

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
 The constant storytelling of Twitter feeds, cable news, dinner table arguments is engrossing.
 To see above the salesmanship requires a solid understanding of storytelling.
 Once you got that, you'll avoid being sucked into the false security of ideological echo chambers.

-Once you're protected from political storytelling, you’ll have the freedom of mind to use any tool and technique to find your niche using Internet Age tools.
+Once you're protected from political storytelling, you’ll have the freedom of mind to use any Internet Age tool and technique to find your niche.
 After which you'll be as powerful in your politics as a mixed-martial artist is in a street fight.

 <!-- ![Bills Bills Bills]() -->
 _You are a member of the body politics.
 Your pain determines what techniqes and tools are good and bad.
 The lesson to learn is you can’t get resources by holding back another’s evolution because “iron sharpens iron.”_

 ## We Need Chambers, Just Not Echo Chambers

 Before we learn to protect ourselves from today's Industrial Age echo chambers, it's important to remember that we're not erasing ideologies.
-We're only becoming like mixed-martial artists who mix and match policies, techniques, and tools to better solve our real-life problems.
+We're only becoming like mixed-martial artists so we can mix and match policies, techniques, and tools to better solve our real-life pains.

-That means we mustn't ever judge a tool by its cover.
+That means we mustn't ever judge a tool by its ideological cover.
 Gas SUVs are sometimes needed, but sometimes EVs are too.
 Occasionally, we do need to raise taxes.
 But sometimes we need to cut them.
-What tool or technique we choose depends on the pain severity and the risks and rewards of using a particular solution.
+GMO food can be bad, but there's also pluses too.
+What tool or technique we choose depends on the pain and the risks and rewards of using a particular solution.

 Some may doubt that our society can follow martial arts and embrace mixed-ideological politics.
 We can.
 Here's another field with a similarly enlightened mix-and-match philosophy.